Diagnosing familial Alzheimer’s disease

 Assessments used to diagnose FAD

-Blood Tests: To test whether memory problems stem from other health issues, like thyroid issues or vitamin deficiencies.
+• Blood Tests: To test whether memory problems stem from other health issues, like thyroid issues or vitamin deficiencies.
+Newer blood tests, approved by the FDA in 2025, can also detect Alzheimer's biomarkers like amyloid and tau — offering a less invasive alternative to PET scans and lumbar punctures.

-Structural brain imaging such as MRI or CT: These assess for other things that can cause neurological symptoms like hydrocephalus, strokes and tumors.
-They can also assess the brain shrinkage that is sometimes seen in AD.
+• Structural brain imaging such as MRI or CT: These assess for other things that can cause neurological symptoms like hydrocephalus, strokes and tumors.
+They can also assess the brain shrinkage that is sometimes seen in Alzheimer's disease..

-Lumbar Puncture: To rule out infectious or other rare causes of cognitive impairment and to evaluate levels of specific proteins (like Aβ, tau or NfL) in the cerebrospinal fluid (CSF), the fluid that surrounds the brain and spine.
+• Lumbar Puncture: To rule out infectious or other rare causes of cognitive impairment and to evaluate levels of specific proteins (like Aβ, tau or NfL) in the cerebrospinal fluid (CSF).
+The CSF is a fluid that circulates through the brain and spinal cord.

 A definitive Alzheimer’s diagnosis

-An Alzheimer’s diagnosis is definitive when amyloid plaques and tau tangles have been detected inside the brain.
-Until recently, that was only possible through an autopsy.
-That meant that people with Alzheimer’s disease could not be officially diagnosed until after death.
+An Alzheimer's diagnosis is definitive when amyloid plaques and tau tangles have been detected inside the brain.
+The brain is an organ well protected by the skull and it is difficult to access for studies using direct samples.
+Until several years ago, diagnosis was only possible through an autopsy—meaning that people with Alzheimer's disease could not be officially diagnosed until after death.

 PET scans to detect Alzheimer’s